 Childhood Sleep Apnea Workup

-- Author: Mary E Cataletto, MD; Chief Editor: Girish D Sharma, MD, FCCP, FAAP more...
+- Author: Mary E Cataletto, MD; Chief Editor: Denise Serebrisky, MD more...

 Compared with the adult literature, the available normative data for sleep and cardiorespiratory parameters are rather sparse in the pediatric literature, such that most pediatric sleep laboratories use individually established reference ranges rather than referring to an authoritative text.
 Nevertheless, the general consensus criteria for a normal finding on sleep study are presented below and have been derived from the published literature on this subject and the authors' experience.